taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

 ==============================================================================

-An initializer has been installed to config/initializers/taverna_player.rb.
+An example initializer has been installed to:

+  config/initializers/taverna_player.rb.example

 Please look through this file and make any alterations as required.
+BEFORE you configure the Taverna Server URI and login information copy this file to:

+  config/initializers/taverna_player.rb

+Then check the example file into your repository, add the non-example file to your version control ignore file (e.g. .gitnore) and then configure the sensitive Taverna Server information.
+This allows you to check in most of the Taverna Player configuration, leaving the sensitive parts out.

+In your application's install instructions remember to tell your users to copy the example initializer and configure their Taverna Server information.

 There is also some manual setup to do, if you haven't already done it: